ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/anemia_impairment/index.rst

 Validation Criteria
 +++++++++++++++++++

-Prevalence of severity-specific anemia should be approximately equal to the GBD 2019 severity-specific anemia impairment prevalence.
+Prevalence of severity-specific anemia as calculated in the Vivarium simulation should be approximately equal to the GBD 2019 severity-specific anemia impairment prevalence (REI IDs listed in the `Anemia Impairment REI IDs Table`_).

+0 < severity-specific anemia prevalence < 1

-0 < Severity-specific anemia prevalence < 1
+0 < total anemia prevalence < 1

 References
 ----------